 Neurologic Diseases Leadership

-Co-Director for The Ann Romney Center for Neurologic Diseases Chief, Division of Basic Neuroscience Research Vincent and Stella Coates Professor of Neurologic Diseases, Harvard Medical School
+Dennis J. Selkoe, MD Co-director, Ann Romney Center for Neurologic Diseases Chief, Division of Basic Neuroscience Research Vincent and Stella Coates Professor of Neurologic Diseases, Harvard Medical School

-Co-Director for The Ann Romney Center for Neurologic Diseases Chief, Division of Multiple Sclerosis and Neuro-Immunology, Department of Neurology Robert L. Kroc Professor of Neurology, Harvard Medical School
+Howard L. Weiner, MD Co-director, Ann Romney Center for Neurologic Diseases Chief, Division of Multiple Sclerosis and Neuro-Immunology, Department of Neurology Robert L. Kroc Professor of Neurology, Harvard Medical School

 A world-renowned expert in the treatment and research of multiple sclerosis, Dr. Weiner's discoveries regarding basic mechanisms of MS have led to the development of new treatment approaches applied worldwide.
 He is the author of Curing MS and the recipient of the prestigious John Dystel Prize from the American Academy of Neurology for his work in MS.